Social Media Marketing Plan

 Step 2: Fill out your profiles completely

-You have to be sure your profile info are up-to-date and complete.
+You have to be sure your profile info is up-to-date and complete.
 It’s a key part to our social media audit.
 A completed profile shows professionalism, cohesive branding, and a signal to visitors that you’re serious about engaging.

 Profiles will require two parts: visuals and text.